 Sure, no annual fee cards tend to be low on fancy features, but if you don’t need those features, there’s no point paying for them.
-Similarly, if you don’t need an extravagant rewards program, then it makes no sense paying for one.
+The same goes for rewards programs.
 With a no annual fee card, you don’t pay for things you don’t need or don’t use.

 A no annual fee credit card can also work well for people who want to keep a credit card for emergencies.
 These are the folks who generally don’t use credit day to day, but who see the advantage of having a credit card in case they happen to need it.
-A no annual fee card is perfect in these situations, as it’s not costing the cardholder money, when on the whole, it’s not being used.
+A no annual fee card is perfect in these situations, as it typically won't cost money if it's not being used to carry a balance.

 Platinum cards can provide any number of perks, from a platinum rewards program to the services of a Platinum Concierge.
 Other common platinum features include VIP airport lounge access, complimentary insurance cover on travel and purchases, and access to acclaimed travel and retail memberships.

-In terms of ING’s platinum offering, the ING Orange One Platinum Card isn’t exactly bursting with platinum features, but it does have a few perks on offer.
-Similar to the ING Orange One Credit Card, the ING Orange One Platinum Card allows you to pay off large purchases in pre-set installments at a lower rate of interest.
+In terms of ING’s cards, the ING Orange One Platinum Card isn’t exactly bursting with platinum features, but it does have a few nifty perks.
+Similar to the ING Orange One Credit Card, the ING Orange One Platinum Card allows you to pay off large purchases in pre-set instalments at a lower rate of interest.